-Built in 2000, by J.M.
-Martinac Shipyard of Tacoma, Washington (hull #241) as the ATB Mohawk for the Mobil Oil Corporation of New York, New York.
+Built in 2000, by the J.M.
+Martinac Shipyard of Tacoma, Washington (hull #241) as the Mohawk for the Mobil Oil Corporation of New York, New York.

-In 2004, the unit was acquired by K-Sea Transportation Partnership of East Brunswick, New Jersey where she was renamed as the ATB Lincoln Sea.
+In 2004, the unit was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey/ Where she was renamed as the Lincoln Sea.

-The tug is powered by two EMD 16-710 main engines with Reintjes reduction gears turning two Rolls Royce new generation five bladed, fixed pitch propellers for a rated 8,000 horsepower.
+Fitted with an INTERcon coupler system.
+The tug is powered by two, EMD 16-710 diesel engines.
+With Reintjes reduction gears, turning two, Rolls Royce, new generation, five bladed, fixed pitch propellers.
+For a rated 8,000 horsepower.

-Her electrical power is provided by two Northern Lights generators rated at 99kW.
-There is an additional Northern Lights generator rated 75kW dedicated to the INTERcon coupler system.
-The unit is fully SOLAS certified.
+Her electrical power is provided by two 99kW Northern Lights generator sets.
+With a third, 75kW, Northern Lights auxiliary generator set.
+Which is dedicated to the INTERcon coupler system.

 (Robert Silva, Auke Visser, Ocean Tug and Barge Engineering)